leanspace/terraform-provider-leanspace/README.md

 ### Create a new version

 Create a tag on a commit with the following format `v{marjor}.{minor}.{patch}`; i.e.: v0.4.0; this will create a version accordingly.
-It will create a release in github and push this version to the private repository in Terraform cloud (see [Terraform](https://app.terraform.io/app/leanspace/registry/providers/private/leanspace/leanspace/latest/overview)).
+It will create a release in github and push this version to the Terraform Registry (see [Terraform](https://registry.terraform.io/providers/leanspace/leanspace/latest)).

 ### Run the plugin

-Since we host the provider in a private registry, you first have to login `terraform login` and then put a token to have access.

-Then either run the examples (navigate to `examples`, if so you can modify the master `main.tf` to point to the correct resource) or create custom files.
+You can run the examples (navigate to `examples`, if so you can modify the master `main.tf` to point to the correct resource) or create custom files.

 Then run `terraform init && terraform apply --auto-approve`: this will create the required resources.
 If you made some changes you can run it again to update the resources.